 Why has my baby been offered and had BCG today?

 Your baby has a parent or grandparent from a country that has high rates of TB.
-(For example, Africa, India and Russia), or or the baby will be traveling for more than 3 months to a country that has high rates of TB.
+(For example, Africa, India and Russia), or or

 • someone in the family has had TB in the last 5 years